One Good Article

 You've found one good article on a topic, but you need more.
 With databases Google Scholar and Web of Science, one good article can lead to hundreds -- even thousands -- of relevant sources on your research topic.
 Discover this powerful search technique in an interactive workshop.

-Dates & Times: Thursday, April 17, Noon
+Dates & Times: Thursday, October 8, Noon

-Did Grandma really get married in Las Vegas?
-When did my ancestors first set foot in the U.S.?
+Did grandma really get married in Las Vegas?
+When did my ancestors first set foot in the US?
 When and where did they first settle in Wisconsin?
-Am I really a distant cousin of Crazy Bill?
+Am I really a distant cousin of crazy Bill?
 If you are curious about aspects of your family’s past and have never before used our Ancestry.com Library Edition database, come to this introductory session.
 Bring with you the names, dates, and places of birth, marriage, and death of some of your ancestors (or older living relatives), and find out whether you can discover anything new about them or track their (and thus your) roots further back.

-Dates & Times: Thursday, May 1, Noon
+Dates & Times: Thursday, November 19, Noon

 Unmasking the Predatory Journal: What Faculty need to know

 A hands-on, application based workshop that will teach faculty what predatory journals are, why they should be avoided, and how to recognize one.